obarrera/Temporal-Communication-Through-ELF-Wave-Resonance/README.md

 ## 5. Conclusion
 This project proposes a speculative yet structured approach to investigating temporal communication through ELF waves and ancient structures.
 By integrating quantum mechanics, resonance physics, and general relativity, it aims to explore the intersection of ancient technology and cutting-edge physics.

+This **coupled system** represents a theoretical model that blends concepts from:
+- **Spacetime curvature** and its effect on electromagnetic fields,
+- **ELF wave propagation** interacting with quantum fields,
+- **Material resonance**, such as pyramid-shaped structures influencing field dynamics.

+Exploring this model could lead to new insights into quantum gravity, field theory in curved spacetime, and materials with resonant properties, with potential applications in a variety of scientific fields.